Spain: Tenerife

 The Rides

 Many of the good rides on Tenerife involve cycling up hills.
-Which is where you are here, of course.
+Which is why you are here, of course.
 Cycle Fiesta has an interactive map showing where many of the climbs are.

 Teide